8 facts to know before the Copa Sudamerica final

 5- They are a bit more well-known than RB Bragantino

-From Curitiba, state of Paraná (hence the name of Athletico Paranaense), the club is more successful than their Paulistas rivals of Saturday, but like Bragantino, they're living in their best years, winning the Copa Sudamericana in 2018, the Campeonato Paranaense and Copa de Brasil in 2019.
+From Curitiba, in the state of Paraná (hence the name of Athletico Paranaense), the club is more successful than their Paulistas rivals on Saturday, but like Bragantino, they're enjoying their best years, winning the Copa Sudamericana in 2018, the Campeonato Paranaense and Copa de Brasil in 2019.
 They won the Brasileirao once, back in 2001.
 However, they had to spend a spell in Serie B, after being relegated in 2011, returning to the first division one year later.

 6 - Some of Brazil biggest names have played for Athletico Paranaense

-Athletico Paranaense, despite not being a powerhouse, had some good names defending their colors.
-Manchester City's midfielder Fernandinho started his career with them, and OL's midfielder Bruno Guimaraes also played for them.
-Atlético de Madrid's Renan Lodi, ex-Manchester United Kleberson, and Barcelona's Neto are part of their history, but probably the most important player to ever put on their shirt was Djalma Santos, two times World Champion with Brazil and elected by FIFA the best right-back in history.
+Athletico Paranaense, despite not being a powerhouse, have had some good names defending their colors.
+Manchester City's midfielder Fernandinho started his career with them, and Lyon's midfielder Bruno Guimaraes also played for them.
+Atlético de Madrid's Renan Lodi, ex-Manchester United Kleberson, and Barcelona's Neto are part of their history, but probably the most famous player to ever put on their shirt was Djalma Santos, two times World Champion with Brazil and elected by FIFA the best right-back in history.

-7 - Curitiba is the biggest city in the South of Brazil and it's known for it's education
+7 - Curitiba is the biggest city in the South of Brazil and it is known for its education

 The South of Brazil could be called "the forgotten Brazil".
-We all know about Sao Paulo, Rio, the Amazonas but in the South, we have many things to check too.
 Curitiba, the 8th biggest city in terms of population in the country, is the capital of Paraná.
 It is well known for its educational and scientific achievements, having the lowest illiteracy rate in the country and it was named by Forbes as the 3rd smartest city in the world.
 It is also the home of the first University of Brazil, the University of Paraná.

 8 - Curitiba has excelled in other sports